Title IX at Excelsior University

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”

 What entities does Title IX apply to?

-Title IX applies to institutions, like Excelsior College, that receive federal financial assistance from the U.S. Department of Education (USDOE).
+Title IX applies to institutions, like Excelsior University, that receive federal financial assistance from the U.S. Department of Education (USDOE).

 Educational programs and activities that receive USDOE funds must operate in a nondiscriminatory manner.
-Some key areas in which federal financial aid recipients, like Excelsior College, have Title IX obligations are:
+Some key areas in which federal financial aid recipients, like Excelsior University, have Title IX obligations are: